mathe00/obsidian-plugin-python-bridge/README.md

     -   **(New!)
 Script-Specific Settings & Activation**: If you have scripts that define settings (using `define_settings`), click the "Refresh Definitions" button.
 Sections for your scripts should appear below, allowing you to configure them. **You can also enable or disable individual scripts using the toggle provided for each script.**
         You can also configure enabled scripts to **run automatically on Obsidian startup**, optionally setting a **delay** (in seconds) before execution.
     -   **(New!)
 Performance Tip**: Note the recommendation regarding the [Backlink Cache plugin](https://github.com/mnaoumov/obsidian-backlink-cache) if you plan to use the `get_backlinks` feature frequently in large vaults.
+    -   **(New & Recommended!)
+Auto-set PYTHONPATH for Library**: This setting is **enabled by default**.
+It allows your Python scripts to directly import the bridge's Python library (`ObsidianPluginDevPythonToJS.py`) without needing to copy the file into your scripts folder.
+If you disable this, you'll need to manage library access manually (see "Using the Python Library" below).
-7.  **Place the Python Library**:
+7.  **Using the Python Library (`ObsidianPluginDevPythonToJS.py`)**:
+    -   **Recommended (Default Behavior):** The plugin includes a setting called "**Auto-set PYTHONPATH for Library**" (found under "Python Bridge" in Obsidian's Community Plugin settings).
+This option is **enabled by default**.
+When enabled, the plugin automatically makes the `ObsidianPluginDevPythonToJS.py` library (located within the plugin's installation directory) available to your Python scripts.
+You can then directly use `from ObsidianPluginDevPythonToJS import ...` in your scripts located in your configured "Python Scripts Folder" without any extra steps.
+    -   **Alternative (If "Auto-set PYTHONPATH" is disabled):** If you choose to disable the "Auto-set PYTHONPATH for Library" option, you will then need to:
         -   Download the `ObsidianPluginDevPythonToJS.py` file from this repository.
-    -   **Crucially, place this `.py` file inside the Python scripts folder you configured in step 6.** This allows your scripts in that folder to easily `import ObsidianPluginDevPythonToJS`.
+        -   Place this `.py` file inside the "Python Scripts Folder" you configured in step 6.
+        -   Alternatively, you would need to manage Python's `sys.path` manually within each of your scripts to point to the location of the library file, which is more complex.

 <a id="support-the-project"></a>
 ## 💖 Support the Project